Doppon/PortfolioUCD/README.md

 ### Overview

-This is the portfplio that I'd been to the UCD(University of California Davis).
-And the story when I traveled in California.
+This is the portfplio that I'd been to the UCD(University of California Davis), And the story when I traveled in California in 2017/1/30~2017/2/6.

 ### Slicebox